joelberkeley/spidr/tutorials/Nuisances.md

   pure $ x + x
 ```

 > *__DETAIL__* Some machine learning compilers, including XLA, will eliminate common subexpressions, so using `share` might not make all that much difference.
-However, eliminating common subexpressions will itself use compute, and the compiler might not catch all of them, so we don't recommend relying on this.
+However, eliminating these subexpressions will itself require compute, and the compiler might not catch all of them either, so we don't recommend relying on this.

 There are downsides to `share`.
 First, it's a distraction.
 We can usually rely on the compiler to reuse expressions efficiently: in `let x : Nat = 1 + 2 in x + x`, Idris reuses the result of `x` without you needing to think about it.
-But more importantly, it's possible to forget to use it, and incur a significant performance penalty.
-We are investigating how to use linear types to catch unintentional tensor reuse at compile time.
+Of course we have the same situation in maths.
+Perhaps more importantly, though, is that it's possible to accidentally reuse an expression without sharing it, and thus incur a performance penalty.
+We are investigating how [linear types](https://www.type-driven.org.uk/edwinb/papers/idris2.pdf) might catch unintentional tensor reuse at compile time.